Find out more about the HSJ Patient Safety Awards

 1. Oxford 2.
 Yorkshire and Humber

-Rollout has also commenced in the following AHSNs (in no particular order):
+Engagement has also commenced in all other AHSNs (alphabetical order):

-To date [July 2019], key milestones and activities are:
+To date [early May 2020], key milestones and activities are:

 If you are using PINCER as part of the national scaling up programme, you can obtain download files, find links for CHART Online, download PINCER-branded templates and images and view instructional videos.
 You will need to log in using your PINCER username and password: